Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 note, `$(pwd)` - will add the root path to a run folder, to make it absolute.

 After running the command, `oracle-solution.tar.gz` and `metadata.json` files will be generated.
-And in terminal, you will see logs, make sure to save MRENCLAVE and MRSIGNER, they should look like the following (hex values may differ):
+And in terminal, you will see logs, make sure to save MRENCLAVE and MRSIGNER.
+These values **differ** on every `prepare` run, so double check yourself on later steps that you use up-to-date values! should look like the following:

 ```
 MRENCLAVE: d6906986298db89f91941921579e058429bd9ec63c0f97246274b25a4bbfbf0c